 The average user today has endless sources of information available at their fingertips.
 That explains why the majority of people choose self-service first.
 Most people would rather handle things themselves, and they know that they’ll likely find the answer just by reaching for the nearest internet-enabled device.

-Moving through the five layers of self-service
+What are the five layers of self-service?

 The starting points for these customer self-service journeys are as infinite as the amount of available information.
 One might decide they need a new dishwasher, for example.
 Or they might try to make a warranty claim a few months after purchasing the product.